 The book was adapted into a Mexican movie in 1943, with actress Maria Felix playing the titular character, with author Rómulo Gallegos helping with the script.
 It has also been adapted into many telenovelas in both Venezuela and Mexico.

 - Affectionate Nickname: In the book, Juan Primito calls Marisela "Niña de mis ojos" (light of my eyes).

 - Alcoholic Parent: Lorenzo Barquero, being The Alcoholic, is this to Marisela.
 He doesn't really take care of her, with Juan Primito being the one who helps her the most.
-He does, however, loves her deep down, as a drunk Lorenzo tries to defend Marisela from Mister Danger who tried to rape her.
+He does, however, love her deep down, as a drunk Lorenzo tries to defend Marisela from Mister Danger when he tries to rape her.

 - Antagonist Title: Doña Barbara is both the title of the book and the name of the main antagonist.

 - Book Dumb: The people of the Venezuelan flatlands are shown to be quite ignorant, prone to malapropisms, and superstitious.
 This is actually Truth in Television, due to the education of Venezuela outside of Caracas not being very good during those days.
 Juan Primito hardly speaks well, and before being taken by Santos, Marisela was more like a feral child.